Accounting services

 Most independent businesses year-end filings require Compilation or Review financial statements, but some will require that their financial statements be Audited.

 A Compilation (formerly a Notice to Reader) engagement is the most basic level of service provided by an accounting firm.
 In a compilation, the accounting firm must comply with certain basic requirements of professional standards, such as having knowledge of the business’ industry, having a clear understanding with the client as to the services to be provided, and reading the financial statements to determine whether they are false and/or misleading.
 It may be necessary for the accountants to perform "other accounting services" - such as creating your general ledger, or assisting you with adjusting entries for your books - before the financial statements can be prepared.
 Upon completion, a report on the financial statements is issued that states a compilation was performed, but no assurance is expressed.
 Compiled financial statements are often prepared for independent businesses that do not need a higher level of assurance expressed by the accountants.
-The fee for most compilations is approximately $2,100, which includes preparation of the company's tax return plus some owner/manager tax planning.
-If the bookkeeping is clean, we can often offer a discount of up to $500; if it is clear that the engagement will be more time-consuming, we will consult with you before continuing and presenting you with a higher bill.
+The fee for most compilations is approximately $3,000, which includes preparation of the company's tax return plus some owner/manager tax planning.
+If the bookkeeping is clean, we can often offer a discount; if it is clear that the engagement will be more time-consuming, we will consult with you before continuing and presenting you with a higher bill.

 A Compilation (formerly a Notice to Reader) engagement is the most basic level of service provided by an accounting firm.
 In a compilation, the accounting firm must comply with certain basic requirements of professional standards, such as having knowledge of the business’ industry, having a clear understanding with the client as to the services to be provided, and reading the financial statements to determine whether they are false and/or misleading.
 It may be necessary for the accountants to perform "other accounting services" - such as creating your general ledger, or assisting you with adjusting entries for your books - before the financial statements can be prepared.
 Upon completion, a report on the financial statements is issued that states a compilation was performed, but no assurance is expressed.
 Compiled financial statements are often prepared for independent businesses that do not need a higher level of assurance expressed by the accountants.
-The fee for most compilations is approximately $2,100, which includes preparation of the company's tax return plus some owner/manager tax planning.
-If the bookkeeping is clean, we can often offer a discount of up to $500; if it is clear that the engagement will be more time-consuming, we will consult with you before continuing and presenting you with a higher bill.
+The fee for most compilations is approximately $3,000, which includes preparation of the company's tax return plus some owner/manager tax planning.
+If the bookkeeping is clean, we can often offer a discount; if it is clear that the engagement will be more time-consuming, we will consult with you before continuing and presenting you with a higher bill.